Photo: Beowulf Sheehan

 Journalist Elizabeth Flock ’08 digs deep into what happens when women use violence to defend themselves.

-When the journalist Elizabeth Flock ’08 was still a student at Boston College, she was sexually assaulted while on a personal trip to Rome with friends.
+When the journalist Elizabeth Flock ’08 was still a student at Boston College, she was sexually assaulted while on a trip to Rome with friends.
 Intimidated by the thought of having to relive the attack while testifying during a criminal case, she chose not to report the crime.
 But as the years passed, she was haunted by the question of what would have happened if she’d reacted differently during the assault itself.
 More than a decade later, she started searching for stories of women across the globe who had responded to violence with violence.
 She wanted to know what happened to them after they used violence to defend themselves.
 The result is The Furies: Women, Vengeance, and Justice, a meticulously reported examination of what happened when three women fought back against their abusers.
 The book received substantial coverage in the New York Times and the New Yorker, which had previously published some of Flock’s preliminary reporting that led to it.
 The Washington Post, meanwhile, praised Flock for withholding judgment about her subjects, finding that “her work is richer and more troubling because of it.”
 We recently sat down with Flock to discuss her new book.

 Book cover